 In addition, participating in a preceptorship may help you meet clinical ladder and career advancement requirements in your workplace.

-If you are interested in serving as an IUPUC nursing preceptor, we would like to talk with you!
-To be considered for a preceptorship, you must
+If you are interested in serving as an IUPUC nursing preceptor, we want to talk with you.
+To be considered for a preceptorship, you must:

 - Have at least three years of experience as a licensed RN